joshua-auchincloss/denco-redis/README.md

 # Denco + Redis = <3
-This is a containerized template for Denco projects using redis caching.
+This is a containerized template for Denco projects using redis caching behing an nginx proxy.

 ### Prerequisites: